Otus-DevOps-2019-11/Aritain_infra/README.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### ansible-4 HW description

+Vagrant and Molecule integrated into ansible project for testing environment.

+A few testing tools were installed via pip: Molecule, Testinfra, virtualenv

+Also a separate roles for db and app servers were created.

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### ansible-3 HW description

 A separate ansible infrastructure was implemented for prod/stage environments with a role-based model.